Randlett, Oklahoma

 Randlett is a town in Cotton County, Oklahoma, United States.
-The population was 438 at the 2010 census, a decline of 14.3 percent from 511 in 2000.
+The population was 289 as of the 2020 United States census.
+Randlett is located about 22 driving miles south-southwest of the county seat of Walters, and is at the corner where US Route 277 and US Route 281 join US Route 70 (going south).

 History

 The town of Randlett was named for James F. Randlett, an agent for the Comanche and Kiowa.
 It was platted in 1906, and the lots were sold at a public auction on May 13, 1907.
 By 1910, it had a population of 574.
 An attempt to attract a railroad failed, but Randlett still prospered as an agricultural center.
 A brief oil and gas drilling boom occurred in the 1910s and 20s.